 We humans have an innate need to connect with nature for our wellbeing.
 Incorporating biophilic design at home can help you feel happy and healthy as it blurs the boundary between inside and out.
 Embracing biophilia will bring relive stress, and bring you joy and harmony.

 Biophilia literally means a love of the natural world.
 Research has shown that we have a preference for colours, patterns and textures that link to or allude to nature.
 Ideally this is real, as in living plants and a view to greenery beyond.
 But it can also be artwork, a pattern, a wool blanket or a tactile wooden surface.
 These biophilic features lower heart rate and blood pressure, reduce stress hormone production, boost the immune system and improve overall feelings of wellbeing.
 Having natural materials in your home also has the added benefit of reducing toxins and plastic waste, so it goes hand in hand with sustainable living.
 Bringing nature into our spaces also improves our productivity, creativity and wellbeing by up to 15 per cent.

-When it comes to adding biophilic design elements to your home, we tend to have a preference for colours, patterns and textures that link to or allude to nature.
-Calming interiors with natural textures evoke the calm feeling we experience when we’re close to nature.
-Try to bring in elements such as wood flooring and soft furnishings in natural materials such as wool and leather.
-If you’re fortunate to have a green view, angle furniture to look out of a window or a door to the garden.
+With biophilic design, the boundary between inside and out is blurred.
+Try to bring in elements like natural wood flooring and soft furnishings in wool and leather.
+If you’re fortunate to have a green view, angle furniture to look out of a window or a back door to the garden.
 If not, hang plants in front of the window to create a green view.